San Francisco, California

 Approved live access to private security cameras for police, over community objections

-Across the bay, Oakland encrypted police radio in September 2025—nearly four years after San Francisco.
-The comparison reveals different approaches to the same decision.
+Oakland encrypted in September 2025, nearly four years after San Francisco.
+The two cities made the same decision differently.

 Factor San Francisco Oakland